Tixit/RPEP/README.md

 * Initiation: `[commandName, id, data]`
 * Emission: `[id, eventName, data]`

-An Event Stream requires at least three messages, but most likely involves more than three.
-It begins with a single Initiation message, may have any number of Emission messages, and must end with two "end" Emission messages (one from each Peer).
+An Event Stream requires at least two messages, but most likely involves more than that.
+It begins with a single Initiation message, may have any number of Emission messages, and must end with at least one "end" Emission message.
 The `id` in each Emission must match the `id` in the original Initiation message.
 Either Peer may send Emissions messages and both Peers must send the final "end" Emission message.
 After sending the "end" message, that sending Peer must NOT send any more messages.
 After sending the "end" message *and* receiving an "end" message, subsequent events that come in on that event stream MUST return a global-level "rpepIdNotFound" error.
+If the sender of an "end" event might receive valid events after sending that "end" event, the user of the implementation is strongly advised to require both ends to send "end" events.

              ,---------.         ,---------.
              |Initiator|         |Confirmer|